-The new Ball Watch Trainmaster Celsius (ref.
-NT1050D-LJ-SLC) seems to be the same Trainmaster TMT self-winding timekeeper in a new, dressier skin.
+As you may have already guessed, this Ball Trainmaster Celsius (ref.
+NT1050D-LJ-SLC) is the same good old Trainmaster TMT in a new, dressier skin.

-As many of you may have already noted, the main problem of the American-owned, but Swiss-based Ball Watch company seems to be the lack of consistency of design even inside a single collection.
+As many of you may have already noted, the main problem of the American-owned, but Swiss-based Ball Watch company is the lack of consistency of design even inside a single collection.

-When it comes to the Trainmaster family, there are all kind of styles, starting with Baroque and going all the way to contemporary minimalism.
+When it comes to the Trainmaster family, there are all kinds of styles, starting with Baroque and going all the way to contemporary minimalism.

 The approach probably lets Ball Watch company sell more watches, but definitely erodes its brand visibility.

-While the aforementioned Trainmaster TMT was clearly designed with Art-Deco in mind, the new Ball Watch Trainmaster Celsius seems to be more influenced by Breguet timepieces, but with a certain twist to it.
+While the aforementioned Trainmaster TMT was designed with Art-Deco in mind, the new Ball Trainmaster Celsius is more influenced by Breguet timepieces, but with a certain twist to it.

 The signature Breguet-type Arabic numerals, for example, are not printed or transferred, but are made of polished steel and applied to the silvered dial.